 - Be gently at the beginning of the curing process.

 Light spots / color differences after releasing from mould

-If you appear some light spots, color difference or "water marks" in your product it might help to have a early demoulding.
+If you appear some light spots, colour difference or "watermarks" in your product it might help to have an early demoulding.
 Due water evaporation this can happen.
-In some cases, for example when using wood or foam or laminate a thick layer, the water cannot leave the product easy on the surface side.
+In some cases, for example, when using wood or foam or laminate a thick layer, the water cannot leave the product easy on the surface side.
 A fast demoulding gives you also the opportunity to have several, up to 8, demouldings a day.

 A1 is not suitable for food and drinks.

-Q: We would like to make and object and place it into an Aquarium but want to be sure that it is 100% safe.
+Q: We would like to make an object and place it into an aquarium but want to be sure that it is 100% safe.

 A: A1 objects are NOT suited to be placed in permanent water.
-Temporarily water, such as rainwater is not problem as long as the A1 Object has the change to dry and is coated with a sealer.
+Temporarily water, such as rainwater is no a problem as long as the A1 object has the change to dry and is coated with a sealer.